MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 - If the game you're making uses 256Kb or more of SRAM, then solder the middle pads of the two jumper sets to the right pads.
 - If the game you're making uses 64Kb of SRAM, then solder the middle pads of the two jumper sets to the left pads.
+- If you are making a multicart, solder the pads according to the larger size of the SRAM between the two games (if one game uses 256Kb and the other uses 64Kb, set the jumpers to 256Kb).
+The max size of SRAM in multicart mode is 512Kb per game.
 - SJ1 and SJ2 must be soldered in the same direction.

 Note that you can make games that only require 64Kb of RAM and still use a 256Kb or 1Mb SRAM chip.
 You still need to configure the jumpers to the 64Kb setting, though.